hallpaz/3dsystems20/docs/project.md.md

 ![Open DR](img/open_dr_earth.png)
 *OpenDR example of optimization*[4]

 Both [4] and [5] create differentiable renderers by crafting approximations for the gradients of the non differentiable steps of the rendering pipeline, that is, the rasterization and Z-buffer, and achieve good results.
 For our experiments, we used *Soft Rasterizer* [6] which presents a probabilistic formulation for the rasterization step and proposes the use of aggregation functions to overcome the need of sorting or Z-buffer to attribute the correct color to a pixel.
-Both [5] and [6] use neural networks to solve the forward and backward rendering problems as in [5].
+Both [5] and [6] use neural networks to solve the forward and backward rendering problems.

 ![enter image description here](img/soft_rast_idea.png) *Soft Rasterizer Key Idea*

 ### Experiments and Analysis